 At times, we get overwhelmed with the expectations of veteran teachers.
 Meeting their expectations, as well as those who are around us, puts pressure on us in certain ways.

 Sometimes our great optimism fades out of the blue because of constantly changing systems.
-As we get accustomed to our practices, we find it difficult to adjust to new approaches and to a handful changes more oftentimes.
-All these things add pressure us not to mention the lack of support by administration.
+As we get accustomed to our practices, we find it difficult to adjust to new approaches and to a handful of changes more oftentimes.
+All these things add pressure us not to mention the lack of support by the administration.

 Moreover, our stress hovers around the issue of how to handle “colleague back-biting”.
 Unfortunately, it is very common in any workplace.
 They are colleagues who are belittlers, slackers, finger pointers, and more types of backstabbers.
 Commonly, these people are just thinking for themselves and are pathetic!